Pawn (2020 film)

 The film was released in theaters on September 29, 2020.
-It generally received positive reviews and good ratings.
-It was number one box office film in South Korea for two weeks.
+It received generally positive reviews and became the sixth-highest-grossing Korean film of 2020.

-As of January 2, 2021, Pawn is at 9th place, with gross of US$12.87 million and 1,719,523 admissions, among all the films released in South Korea in the year 2020.

 Synopsis

 In 1993, Doo-Seok (Sung Dong-il) and Jong-bae (Kim Hee-won) work as debt collectors in Incheon, South Korea.
 While collecting a debt from Myung-Ja (Yunjin Kim), they take her nine-year-old daughter Seung-Yi (Park So-Yi) as collateral.
 Myung-Ja is an illegal immigrant and she is deported from South Korea.
 Suddenly, Doo-Seok and Jong-bae become Seung-Yi's guardians.
 The two men and the girl eventually form a family-like bond as they live together.